kaven611/NBA_Regression/README.md

-#### NBA Regression
+# NBA Regression
+## Summary
-# The main purpose of this study will was to use multiple linear regression to determine which on-court stats win ball games.
+#### The main purpose of this study was to use multiple linear regression to determine which on-court stats are the most influential to winning basketball games.